 Jennifer has Filipino and European roots, and has a keen interest in how where we live shapes us as individuals.
 As such, one of her personal projects is documenting New York City block by block, using found objects to create a mosaic map.
 Jennifer did an undergraduate degree in Graphic Design at the University of Louisville and a graduate degree in Mass Communication at Virginia Commonwealth University.

 Jennifer’s techniques are constantly changing, and her style often comes as a result of the medium she’s exploring at a given time.
-She’s a mixed media artist using watercolor markers, ink, spray paint, pencil, cut out paper, block printing, and Photoshop.
+She’s a mixed media artist using watercolour markers, ink, spray paint, pencil, cut out paper, block printing, and Photoshop.
 She scans every doodle she draws for future reference.

-Jennifer uses vibrant color combinations as she builds up maps, cityscapes and scenery from hundreds of smaller handmade elements.
+Jennifer uses vibrant colour combinations as she builds up maps, cityscapes and scenery from hundreds of smaller handmade elements.
 She draws people in abstract, figurative ways, finding the right tone for the brief.
 Some of her influences include Werner Herzog, Mary Blair, Guy Debord, and Buckminster Fuller.

-Jennifer’s clients include Waitrose, Apple, Vanity Fair, Audi, Ford Foundation, WeTransfer, Harper’s Bazaar, Jamie Magazine, Condé Nast and more.
+Client list Jennifer’s clients include Waitrose, Apple, Vanity Fair, Audi, Ford Foundation, WeTransfer, Harper’s Bazaar, Jamie Magazine, Condé Nast and more.